run-ai/docs/docs/Administrator/Cluster-Setup/customize-cluster-install.md

 | `kube-prometheus-stack.enabled` |  `true`  |  Set to `false` to not install Prometheus (assumes a prior install outside Run:AI scope).
 Requires additional configuration of Prometheus to add Run:AI related exporter rules |

+## Understanding Custom Access Roles

+To review the access roles provided by the Run:AI Cluster installation, see [Understanding Access Roles](access-roles.md)

 ## Add an Ingress point